 PART 2: Terese Cristiansson

 In a new interview series, The Perspective sat down with four Swedish foreign correspondents to discuss the contrasting realities of peace and conflict, and their own thoughts on the clashes they cover.
-Part 1 (Johan-Mathias Sommarström) was published in The Perspective Magazine Issue 1/2021, while Part 3 (Niclas Hammarström & Magnus Falkehed) will continue in The Perspective Webzine in the first week of March.
+Part 1 (Johan-Mathias Sommarström) was published in The Perspective Magazine Issue 1/2021, while Part 3 (Niclas Hammarström & Magnus Falkehed) will continue in The Perspective Webzine later this spring.

 “I just moved back to Sweden now.
 10 months, almost a year ago,” Terese Cristiansson, Foreign News Correspondent at TV4 Sweden, tells The Perspective in December 2020.
 “It’s supposed to be temporary.
 But because of the pandemic, it’s been difficult to move out again with a family.
 So, we’re still here,” Cristiansson says.